gluon-lang/gluon/README.md

 #### Rust

-Gluon is available at [crates.io](https://crates.io/crates/gluon) and can easily be included in a Cargo project by adding the lines below.
+Gluon requires a recent Rust compiler to build (1.9.0 or later) and is available at [crates.io](https://crates.io/crates/gluon) and can easily be included in a Cargo project by adding the lines below.

 ```toml
 [dependencies]